United States invasion of Grenada: Reaction in the United States

-Time magazine described the invasion as having "broad popular support."
+Time magazine described the invasion as having "broad popular support".
 A congressional study group concluded that the invasion had been justified, as most members felt that American students at the university near a contested runway could have been taken hostage as American diplomats in Iran had been four years previously.
 The group's report caused House Speaker Tip O'Neill to change his position on the issue from opposition to support.

 However, some members of the study group dissented from its findings.
-Congressman Louis Stokes (D, Ohio) stated: "Not a single American child nor single American national was in any way placed in danger or placed in a hostage situation prior to the invasion."
-The Congressional Black Caucus denounced the invasion, and seven Democratic congressmen introduced an unsuccessful resolution to impeach President Reagan, led by Ted Weiss.
+Congressman Louis Stokes (D-OH) stated: "Not a single American child nor single American national was in any way placed in danger or placed in a hostage situation prior to the invasion".
+The Congressional Black Caucus denounced the invasion, and seven Democratic congressmen introduced an unsuccessful resolution to impeach President Reagan, led by Ted Weiss (D-NY).

-Medical students in Grenada speaking to Ted Koppel on 25 October 1983 edition of his newscast Nightline stated that they were safe and did not feel that their lives were in danger.
-Medical students told Koppel the next evening how grateful they were for the invasion and the Army Rangers, which probably saved their lives.
-State Department officials had assured the medical students that they would be able to complete their medical school education in the United States.
+Medical students in Grenada, speaking to Ted Koppel on the 25 October 1983 edition of his newscast Nightline, stated that they were safe and did not feel their lives were in peril.
+The next evening, medical students told Koppel how grateful they were for the Army Rangers and the invasion which probably saved their lives.
+State Department officials had assured the students they would be able to complete their medical school education in the United States.

 An anti-war march attended by over 50,000 people, including Burlington, Vermont Mayor Bernie Sanders, was held in Washington, D.C.
 The march received support from presidential candidate Jesse Jackson.

 International reaction

-The United Nations General Assembly adopted General Assembly Resolution 38/7 on 2 November 1983 by a vote of 108 to 9 which "deeply deplores the armed intervention in Grenada, which constitutes a flagrant violation of international law and of the independence, sovereignty and territorial integrity of that State."
+The United Nations General Assembly adopted General Assembly Resolution 38/7 on 2 November 1983 by a vote of 108 to 9 which "deeply deplores the armed intervention in Grenada, which constitutes a flagrant violation of international law and of the independence, sovereignty and territorial integrity of that State".
 It went on to deplore "the death of innocent civilians" and the "killing of the Prime Minister and other prominent Grenadians", and it called for an "immediate cessation of the armed intervention" and demanded, "that free elections be organized".

 This was the first overthrow of a Communist government by armed means since the end of World War II.
 The Soviet Union said that Grenada had been the object of United States threats, that the invasion violated international law, and that no small nation would find itself safe if the aggression were not rebuffed.
 The governments of some countries stated that the United States intervention was a return to the era of barbarism.
 The governments of other countries said the United States had violated several treaties and conventions to which it was a party.
 A similar resolution was discussed in the United Nations Security Council but it was ultimately vetoed by the United States.